Andrek01/CamProxy4AlexaP3/README.md

 The Plugin provides private Cameras in the local network for Amazon devices like Echo Show / Echo Spot / FireTV.
 The reqirements of Amazon for cameras are :

 - encrypted Connection via TLSv1.2
-- use a officiel certificate (not self signed)
+- use an officiel certificate (not self signed)
 - using Port 443

 So it´s not possible to use private Cameras without any Cheats